rkp8000/inferring-neural-codes/README.md

 my_torch.py: Functions for fitting neural -> behavior models.

-record_0_main.py: Simulation functions to record artificial neural activity from MA and MA-matched LN model.
+record_0_main.py: Simulation functions to record artificial neural activity from NA and NA-matched LN model.

-record_1_ma_ext.py: Simulation functions to record artificial neural activity from MA variations.
+record_1_ma_ext.py: Simulation functions to record artificial neural activity from NA variations.

-record_2_lin_ln.py: Simulation functions to record artificial neural activity from lin/LN models.
+record_3_rsvr.py: Simulation functions to record artificial neural activity from reservoir network.

+Note: For historical reasons many instances of "NA" are written as "MA" in the codebase.

 ## Notebook organization